Howard Caine

-Howard Caine (born Howard Cohen; January 2, 1926 – December 28, 1993) was an American character actor, probably best known as Gestapo Major Wolfgang Hochstetter in the television series Hogan's Heroes (1965–71).
+Howard Caine (born Howard Elmer Cohen; January 2, 1926 – December 28, 1993) was an American character actor, probably best known as Gestapo Major Wolfgang Hochstetter in the television series Hogan's Heroes (1965–71).
 He also played Lewis Morris of New York in the musical film 1776 and Everett Scovill, a thinly disguised portrait of Charles Manson's attorney Irving Kanarek, in the television movie Helter Skelter.
+He was a member of the Academy of Motion Picture Arts and Sciences.

 Early life

-Howard Caine was born on January 2, 1926, in Nashville, Tennessee, into a Jewish family.
+Howard Elmer Cohen was born on January 2, 1926, in Nashville, Tennessee, into a Jewish family.
 At the age of 13, Cohen moved with his family to New York City, where he began studying acting.
-Learning to suppress his Southern accent, he went on to become a master of 32 foreign and American dialects.
-Caine served in the United States Navy during World War II, from 1944 to 1946, fighting the Japanese in the Pacific Theatre.
+He served in the United States Navy during World War II, from 1944 to 1946, fighting the Japanese in the Pacific Theatre.
 After the war, Caine studied drama at Columbia University, where he graduated summa cum laude.